wireservice/csvkit/docs/scripts/csvsql.rst

                             If present, a sqlalchemy connection string to use to directly execute generated SQL on a database.
       --query QUERY         Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
 QUERY may be a filename.
       --insert              In addition to creating the table, also insert the data into the table.
 Only valid when --db is specified.
-      --prefix PREFIX       Add an expression following the INSERT keyword, like IGNORE or REPLACE.
+      --prefix PREFIX       Add an expression following the INSERT keyword, like OR IGNORE or OR REPLACE.
-      --tables TABLE_NAMES  Specify the names of the tables to be created.
+      --tables TABLE_NAMES  A comma-separated list of names of tables to be created.
 By default, the tables will be named after the filenames without extensions or "stdin".
       --no-constraints      Generate a schema without length limits or null checks.
 Useful when sampling big tables.
+      --unique-constraint UNIQUE_CONSTRAINT
+                            A column-separated list of names of columns to include in a UNIQUE constraint.
       --no-create           Skip creating a table.
 Only valid when --insert is specified.
       --create-if-not-exists
                             Create table if it does not exist, otherwise keep going.
 Only valid when --insert is specified.
       --overwrite           Drop the table before creating.
+Only valid when --insert is specified.
       --db-schema DB_SCHEMA
                             Optional name of database schema to create table(s) in.